NathanEmb/space-jam-dashboard/README.md

 1. Follow the existing code structure and style
 2. Use appropriate docstrings for new functions
 3. Test your changes locally before submitting PRs
-4. Keep the witty spirit of the application in any new features